malerie-earle/IsleofAvalonia/README.md

 Complete with History, Places to Go, Things to Do and more, we have created a beautiful mystical island that anyone would love to visit on vacation! <br />
 <br/>
-Teacher Feedback: <br />
+Professor Feedback: <br />
  4.8 / 5 - Awesome job - very well laid out.
 Love the clouds animated on the main page.
-My only issue is the color of the main menu links is harder to read than they should. <br />
+My only issue is the color of the main menu links is harder to read than they should. - Maurice Baubin<br />
 <br />
 Group Project: <br />
 Malerie Earle - Home Page<br />